magdamagdy/TechBricks-Task/README.md

 # TechBricks-Backend Task
 NestJs and PostegreSQL to create a monolithic back-end application to serve books data to front end.
+* choosed Task:
+Deploy backend on Heroku free tier (use the database as an addon)

 ## Hosting

 ```